Jimfarrugia/ruby_hangman/README.md

 ### Instructions for Use
 1. Ensure your working directory is in the Hangman app root folder.
-2. In the command-line, enter `ruby ./src/index.rb`
-3. This will bring up the Welcome message and How To Play instructions
+2. In the command-line, enter `ruby ./src/index.rb` - this will load the welcome message and instructions on how to play
+3. Enter yes or no if you would like to play the game.
+4. If you enter yes, the program will ask you to enter a username.
+5. You will see a number of lines `_ _ _ _ _` that represent the number of letters in the word you have to guess.
-3. Guess what the word is by suggesting one letter at a time.
+6. Guess what the word is by entering one letter at a time.
 4. Each correct letter will be revealed in the word.
-5. For each incorrect guess, you will lose a try.
-6. You only get 7 tries.
+5. For each incorrect guess, you will lose a life.
+You only get 7 lives.
+6. Once you have finished the game, the program will prompt you for a yes or no if you would like to play again.

 ### Screenshots